 How short should I cut my grass?
 This is a frequently asked question and so we thought it would be a great one to blog about!

-Keeping your lawn longer will reduce heat stress which is necessary for Northern Colorado.
+Keeping your lawn longer reduces heat stress which is necessary for Northern Colorado.
 It also reduces the need to water heavily because when the grass has more length it is able to photosynthesize more efficiently.
 Spotted Spurge also likes to grow in lawns cut too short.
 Leaving your lawn a little longer won’t allow the dreaded spurge to grow.
-Our rule of thumb for length is 3 inches.
+Our rule of thumb for length is 3 inches or higher!
+Tall is happy; short is crappy – Jordan says.

-Leaving your lawn too long can also be problematic.
-We have all had it happen to us when we went on vacation or after a rainy week like this one.
+Leaving your lawn too long can also be problematic (over 5 inches).
+We have all had it happen to us when we went on vacation or after a rainy week and the grass grows like crazy.
 No one likes to mow a lawn too long–hard work!
-It is also an ideal location for snakes or voles.
+Mowing infrequently and letting it get super long can cause a lawn to go into shock.
+Over time mowing a grass super short and then letting it get super long will weaken the grass and make it more susceptible to disease and insects.

 Follow the one-third rule.
 For a thriving lawn, never cut away more than one-third of the grass blade in any one mowing.
 If the grass “gets ahead of you” because of wet weather or your busy schedule, move up the cutting height of your mower to the highest possible setting and mow.
 If clippings are too long and heavy, even at that cutting height, catch them with the bagging unit or clean up after mowing with a leaf rake.
 Then move the cutting height back to your normal range and cut the lawn again a few days after that first mowing.